Thorqs/Thorqs.github.io/index.md

 Here are some projects that I have worked on that you may find interesting:
 * [Alchemaster](Alchemaster/Alchemaster_Old/index.html), a tower defense I, originally, made with classmates over the course of five weeks.
+* An unnamed iOS [App](https://github.com/RobertGiles/App) for dealing with social anxiety that I helped to complete with another student for our full0year software engineering project.